Dalton-V/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-WildZoneEntrance.md

 - Stop program and go Home.
 Send notification.
 - Keep running.
 Notify on first shiny sound only. (default)

-Do not choose *Keep running.
-Notify on all shiny sounds*.

 ## Credits